SaintDK/OpenCV_Java_Bot/README.md

-The bot is built with OpenCV, built to improve my (at the time of writing) weak programming skills.
+The bot is built with OpenCV, created for training

-How to start?

 1. to start you need to change all "enter window name" to the name of your window
 2. take control of a ship called Ventura